antonp/libfircc/README.md

 # Introduction
-firc is an IRC client library written in C\+\+.
+fircc is an IRC client library written in C\+\+.

 # Goals
 To create a library that is

--	Something I can use to quickly develop IRC bots or clients quickly
+-	Something I can use to quickly develop IRC bots or clients
 -   Working (stable)
 -   Flexible
 -   Easy to understand
 -   Easy to use
 -   Easy to expand

-And personally I would also like to

--   Learn more about open source projects.
--   Become more familiar with writing portable code.

-# Current status
-Nothing has been released yet.
-Using the library is not recommended yet as APIs might still change.
-This may be frustrating.
-You are welcome to try though.

 ## Name
-The project does not have a very good name, firc is temporary.
+The project does not have a very good name, fircc is temporary.

 ## Current features